The main functions of nmrshiftdb2 (search, predict, submit, review) can be accessed via the tabs on top of the main page.

 Add shifts: Here you enter the signals of your spectrum.
-You need to give one signal per line, shift and intensity separated by ; or ,.
+For 1D spectra you need to give one signal per line, shift and intensity separated by ;.
 Example:

-Do assignment: Here you have got one line per atom, showing a drop-down box for the shifts and the expected range for the shift.
+Do assignment (for standard 1D spectra only): Here you have got one line per atom, showing a drop-down box for the shifts and the expected range for the shift.
 These predictions are calculated based on HOSE codes, as in the prediction function.
 Additionally there is a range for the signal given.
 In some rare cases the predicted value will be identical with one of the limits of the range.
 Blue figures indicate that your value is inside this range, red means outside.
 Choose a shift for every atom.
-The atoms are identified by the figures and will be marked when you go over a line.
-If you have chosen a literature for entering identifiers, you can enter these here or they are displayed in case somebody else already entered identifiers for this literature and this molecule.
+In the "Atom identifier" column you can enter identifiers for the atoms (any character allowed) which will be used instead of the standard numbers.
+You should make sure identifiers are unique.
+If there is no identifier for an atom the number from the "Atom number" column will be used.
+You can also use this to renumber the atoms by using numbers as identifiers.
+Again the numbers should be unique.
+If you enter a spectrum for an existing structure you can chose an existing set of identifiers below the structure diagram.
+"Standard" means the numbers as they appear in the structure drawing.
+You can also edit an existing set by changing some identifiers.
 Shifts not assigned can be deleted in a later step or kept as unasssigned - this is also a way to get rid of mistyped shifts.
 After you assigned all signals, press the "Submit assignments" button.
 If you forgot to submit a signal, finish this step and go to "Add shifts" and then "Do assignments" again.
 If you have entered only one shift, it gets assigned to all atoms automatically and you may skip this step.
 You can also enter multiplicities for atoms (except for proton spectra, the default is calculated by the proton count of an atom) and coupling constants for every atom-atom combination.
 If you have not entered the shifts before this step, you can them enter here directly.

 Add miscallenous data: Please choose first if the spectrum is measured or calculated.
 Then enter the chemical names, any links to web-literature about the molecule and the CASNumber and autonom name of the molecule, if known (you do not need to do that if the molecule is already in the database).
 From time to time IUPAC and index names for molecules in nmrshiftdb2 will be auto-created, so you do not need to enter them.
 You can also enter literature and web pages about the spectrum.
 Further more, you can give keywords for the molecule and categories for the spectrum - either existing ones or new ones.
 Molecule keywords should be compund-specific, e. g. alcaloids.
 The spectrum categories, on the other hand, should refer to the spectrum, e. g. a certain institution they have been measured at.